 Complex Systems was founded by Stephen Wolfram in 1987 as part of his work in launching the field of complex systems research.

-As the first journal in the field, Complex Systems has had the privilege of publishing many seminal papers over the course of more than two decades.
+As the first journal in the field, Complex Systems has had the privilege of publishing many seminal papers over the course of three decades.

 Complex Systems ISSN 0891-2513